 As mentioned earlier, exempt sales without proper certificates are a classic audit problem.
 Treating "customer said they are exempt" as sufficient proof is risky.
 States expect specific forms or documentation, and they are often unforgiving when that paperwork is missing.

 Strengthening your certificate collection and storage process is one of the most effective ways to protect non taxable revenue.
+Learn more about managing sales tax exemptions properly.

 Finally, many businesses treat sales tax as an annual clean up project rather than an ongoing process.
 By the time year end arrives, small errors have had twelve months to accumulate.
 Fixing them retroactively is harder, and you are less likely to remember why certain choices were made.

 A modest shift toward monthly or quarterly review, with a quick look at rates, returns, and unusual transactions, can keep problems small.
 The goal is not perfection.
 It is avoiding the large, avoidable mistakes that turn routine compliance into a crisis.
+If you receive an audit notice, see our guide on how to handle a sales tax audit.